0xt1m/notes/Splunk/test_prep.md

 ## Exam Contents
 ### Splunk Basics
-1. Splunk Components +-
+1. Splunk Components +
+    - Indexer
+    - Search Head
+    - Forwarder
+    - Deployment server
+    - Functions at a glance
+    - Index replication and indexer clusters
 2. Understand the uses of Splunk +
-3. Define Splunk apps -
+3. Define Splunk apps +
+    - A Splunk app is an extension of Splunk functionality.
+Splunk apps are made up of different Splunk knowledge objects.
-4. Customizing user settings -
+4. Customizing user settings +
 5. Basic naviagation in Splunk +

 ### Basic Searching